xtanai/overview/README.md

 MotionCoder converts raw **sensor streams** into **semantic, low-latency gesture commands** for **CAD/DCC and 3D authoring workflows**.
 The system is built as a modular stack (**Sensors → AI Interpretation → Connectors**) and is optimized for **stable timing**, **repeatable interactions**, and **professional productivity**—especially in workflows where “flaky” input is unacceptable.

+At the moment, no official demo video is available, as the project is still in a very early stage.
+However, for a first impression of the core idea, you can watch a short [YouTube example](https://www.youtube.com/watch?v=XOO9rzbsx1E) as an early preview.

-Watch a short [YouTube example](https://www.youtube.com/watch?v=XOO9rzbsx1E) for an early preview.
-This prototype demonstrates only a small portion of the roadmap and runs on demo-grade hardware; it exists to communicate the interaction idea.
-MotionCoder’s goal is to scale this into a robust, high-accuracy, editor-focused gesture layer with domain-specific mappings and reliable command semantics.
+This prototype demonstrates only a small portion of the planned roadmap and runs on demo-grade hardware.
+Its primary purpose is to communicate the interaction concept rather than showcase final performance or accuracy.
+MotionCoder’s goal is to evolve this into a robust, high-precision, editor-focused gesture layer with domain-specific mappings and reliable, deterministic command semantics.

 ### Layered AI Concept